History of Letitia James in Timeline

 On September 13, 2018, Letitia James won the Democratic primary for Attorney General with 40.6% of the vote.

-November 6, 2018: Elected New York Attorney General
+November 6, 2018: Elected Attorney General of New York

-On November 6, 2018, Letitia James was elected Attorney General of New York, becoming the first woman and African American to hold the position.
+On November 6, 2018, Letitia James was elected Attorney General of New York, becoming the first woman and African American elected to that position in New York.

 January 1, 2019: Sworn in as Attorney General

-On January 1, 2019, Letitia James was sworn in as Attorney General of New York.
+On January 1, 2019, Letitia James was sworn in as Attorney General of New York, succeeding Barbara Underwood.

-In early March 2020, Letitia James's office began investigating allegations of COVID-19-related neglect of residents in nursing homes.
+In early March 2020, the attorney general's office began investigating allegations of COVID-19-related neglect of residents in nursing homes.

-In August 2020, Letitia James filed a civil lawsuit against the National Rifle Association of America (NRA), accusing the organization of corruption and financial misconduct.
+In August 2020, Letitia James filed a civil lawsuit against the National Rifle Association of America (NRA), accusing the organization of corruption and financial misconduct and calling for its dissolution.

-In August 2020, the head of the Greater New York Hospital Association said in a New York State Senate hearing that the lobbying group had provided a draft of some ideas to be included to Governor Cuomo's office.
+In August 2020, the head of the Greater New York Hospital Association said in a New York State Senate hearing that the lobbying group had provided a "draft" of "some ideas to be included" to the governor's office.

-On January 28, 2021, Letitia James's office released a report on nursing homes and the state Department of Health (DOH), concluding that the department's public data under-counted nursing home deaths by up to 50 percent.
+On January 28, 2021, Letitia James' office released a report concluding that the New York Department of Health's public data under-counted nursing home deaths by up to 50 percent.

-March 18, 2021: FBI Investigated Immunity to Long-Term Care Organizations
+March 18, 2021: FBI Scope Included Immunity to Long-Term Care Organizations

 On March 18, 2021, The City found that the FBI's scope included a last-minute addition to the state's 2020 budget that provided greater immunity to long-term care organizations.